hawkb/UTCWM_N7_patch/README.md

-Problem: Ubuntu Touch as of 09/17/2015 doesn't install correctly following official guide on my Nexus 7.
+Problem: Ubuntu Touch as of 09/17/2015 doesn't install correctly following the official guide on my Nexus 7.
 Nexus 7 is a "reference" device.
 What's wrong with mine?

 Poking around the internet (xda, #ubuntu-touch, #ubuntu-kernel) I found that newer Nexus 7 "flo" models, made in/after late 2014 have a different revision to their eMMC controller/hardware/something.
 Asus posted a kernel change:
 ```